Rubella vaccine

 In most cases, yes.

-However, Yellow Fever and a vaccine for Measles and Rubella (including the MMR) should not be given on the same day, and a minimum interval period of four weeks should be observed between them.
+However, Yellow Fever and the MMR vaccine should not be given on the same day, and a minimum interval period of four weeks should be observed between them.

 A Rubella-containing vaccine can be given on the same day as a Chickenpox vaccine.
 Otherwise, a minimum four-week interval should be observed.

-Immunisation against rubella is offered through the NHS in the form of the MMR vaccine, which offers protection against measles, mumps and rubella.
-The first dose is given at 12 months and the second at three years and four months.
+Immunisation against rubella is offered through the NHS in the form of the MMR vaccine, which protects against measles, mumps and rubella.
+The first dose is given at 12 months and the second at 18 months.

 These single vaccines are no longer manufactured.